femboyindustries/julibox.tv/misc/scripts/readme.md

 # smToDodo

-Needs Python with Simfile and Pydub as extra libraries (versions I have aer python=3.11.5, simfile=2.1.1 and pydub=0.25.1)
+Script needs Python with Simfile and Pydub as extra libraries (versions I have are python=3.11.5, simfile=2.1.1 and pydub=0.25.1) <br>
+Also either way you need ffmpeg, ideally in the Path variable

 Before using it the first time, you have to set the SongsPath in the config file to where your Dodo Re Mi song folder is ([PP10Location]/games/NopusOpus/songs) <br>
 Then you can just run python smToDodo.py -h to see all relevant options